dynermite/sourdough-atlas/replit.md

 ## Overview

-SourDough Scout is a full-stack web application that helps users discover authentic sourdough pizza restaurants across America.
+SourDough Scout is a comprehensive full-stack web application that helps users discover authentic sourdough pizza restaurants across America.
 The application features an interactive map, search functionality, and detailed restaurant information, making it perfect for travelers seeking naturally leavened pizza on the road.

+**Current Status**: Ready for nationwide expansion using comprehensive API-based discovery system covering 99 strategic cities with 7,300+ total pizza restaurants for sourdough verification.

 ## User Preferences